130th AW and 317AW partner for training

 |0

-This work, 130th AW and 317AW partner for training [Image 5 of 5], by 2nd Lt.
-De-Juan Haley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 130th AW and 317AW partner for training, by SSgt Alancea Grant, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT